TABLE OF CONTENTS

-(1) Part B Surviving Child.
+(1) All Surviving Children.
 A surviving child is a biological, stepchild, or adopted child of the employee regardless of age.

-(2) Part E Surviving Child.
-Under Part E, a “covered” child must also have been, as of the date of the employee’s death: either under the age of 18 years, under the age of 23 years and a full-time student who was continuously enrolled in one or more educational institutions since attaining the age of 18 years, or any age and incapable of self-support regardless of their marital status.
+(2) Part E Surviving Child Only.
+Under Part E, a “covered child” must also have been, as of the date of the employee’s death: either under the age of 18 years, under the age of 23 years and a full-time student who was continuously enrolled in one or more educational institutions since attaining the age of 18 years, or any age and incapable of self-support regardless of their marital status.